| Description | Level |

 If you decide to travel to Israel, the West Bank, and Gaza.

-Gaza – Do Not Travel The U.S. government is unable to provide routine or emergency services to U.S. citizens in Gaza as U.S. government employees are prohibited from traveling there.
-Hamas, a U.S. government-designated foreign terrorist organization, controls the security infrastructure in Gaza.
-The security environment within Gaza and on its borders is dangerous and volatile.
-Sporadic mortar or rocket fire and corresponding Israeli military responses may occur at any time.
-During periods of unrest or armed conflict, the crossings between Gaza with Israel and Egypt may be closed.
+Gaza – Do Not Travel Do not travel due to terrorism and armed conflict.
+The U.S. government is unable to provide routine or emergency consular services to U.S. citizens in Gaza as U.S. government employees are prohibited from traveling there.
+The Israel Defense Forces (IDF) are conducting large-scale military operations in Gaza against Hamas, a U.S. government-designated foreign terrorist organization, which was responsible for the October 7 attack on Israel.
+As a result of the armed conflict, the security environment within Gaza and on its borders is extremely dangerous and volatile.
+The pedestrian crossing between Gaza and Israel was damaged on October 7 and remains closed, and the pedestrian crossing between Egypt and Gaza may close without advance notice depending on the security situation.
+There are sporadic telecommunication and internet outages within Gaza further inhibiting the ability of residents to obtain information.
 Visit our website for Travel to High Risk Areas.
 If you decide to travel to Gaza:

 Reconsider Travel To: